-Where and How to Recycle or Dispose of Christmas Trees in Eastern Pennsylvania in after Christmas in 2019 and January 2020
+Where and How to Recycle or Dispose of Christmas Trees in Eastern Pennsylvania in after Christmas in January 2020

 In many urban and suburban areas, Christmas trees are collected from curbside during the first 2 weeks in January.
 Be sure to remove all

 remove all lights, wire, tinsel, ornaments, nails, stands, other